Shadush/borg/js.md

 * console.log();
 * console.dir(document); : affichier le DOM
+    * DOM Properties:
+        * innerHTML: holds the HTML inside a set of HTML tags
+        * nodeName: the name of an HTML element or element's attribute
+        * id : the "id" attribute of an HTML element
+        * parentNode : a reference to the node one level up in the DOM
+        * childNodes: an array of references to the nodes one level down in the DOM
+        * attributes: an array attributes of an HTML element
+        * style: an object encapsulating the CSS/HTML styling of an element
+    * DOM Methods:
+        * getElementById(id): gets the element with a given ID below this point in the DOM
+        * getElementsByTagName(tag): gets all elemnts with the given tag below this point in the DOM
+        * appedChild(node): add the given node to the DOM below this point
+        * removeChild(node): remove the specified child node from the DOM
 * Commentaires :
 	* `// pour une seule ligne `
 	* `/* commentaires sur plusieurs ou une seule  ligne d'ailleurs */`